Statutory Maternity Pay (SMP): general information - overview of Maternity Pay Period (MPP)

 Evidence of birth

-A birth certificate is sufficient evidence of the birth of a baby but, if the baby is born before the doctor issues the MAT B1, the woman must still provide medical evidence, such as MAT B1, of the date the baby was due before the employer can pay SMP.
+A birth certificate is sufficient evidence of the birth of a baby but, if the baby is born before the doctor issues the MAT B1, the woman must still provide medical evidence, of the date the baby was due before the employer can pay SMP.